Boeing X-37: OTV-6

 The mission was completed with the vehicle landing at the Shuttle Landing Facility on 12 November 2022 at 10:22 UTC.

+OTV-7

+The fourth flight of second X-37B and seventh overall X-37B mission was planned to be launched on SpaceX's Falcon Heavy on 12 December 2023.
+It was rescheduled for 28 December 2023, when it was successfully launched at 8:07 pm EST (01:07:00 UTC on December 29).
+The orbit is higher than any spaceplane, in a highly elliptical HEO orbit.

+In October 2024, OTV-7 was due to undertake aerobraking maneuvers to safely dispose of its service module.
+The mission ended with landing at Vandenberg Space Force Base on 7 March 2025 at 07:22 UTC.

+OTV-8

+The eighth flight of the X-37B (OTV-8) launched on 21 August 2025 from Kennedy Space Center, Florida on a SpaceX Falcon 9.
+According to the U.S. Space Force, the mission includes testing laser communications and a quantum inertial sensor.

 Variants

 X-37A

 The X-37A Approach and Landing Test Vehicle (ALTV) was an initial NASA version of the spacecraft used in drop glide tests in 2005 and 2006.

 X-37B

 The X-37B is a modified version of the NASA X-37A, built for the U.S. Air Force.
 Two have been built and used for multiple orbital missions.

 X-37C

 In 2011, Boeing announced plans for a scaled-up variant of the X-37B, referring to it as the X-37C.
 This spacecraft was planned to be between 165% and 180% of the size of the X-37B, allowing it to transport up to six astronauts inside a pressurized compartment housed in the cargo bay.
 The Atlas V was this variant's proposed launch vehicle.
 In this role, Boeing's X-37C could potentially compete with the corporation's CST-100 Starliner commercial space capsule.
+As of 2024, with NASA selecting Starliner and SpaceX Crew Dragon, there has been no further announcement to develop X-37C.